chrisweb/rehype-github-alerts/README.md

 the build option accepts a function that has two parameters:

-alertOptions: this is an object of type **IAlert**, meaning it contains the options of the alert that got matched, like the keyword, icon, color and title
+alertOptions: this is an object of type **IAlert**, meaning it contains the options of the alert that got matched, like the keyword, icon and title
 originalChildren: an array of type **DefaultBuildType**, containing the original children (body content of the alert)

 for example in your configuration file create a rehype-github-alerts **build** option like this: